 - It builds company culture.
 Nearly all respondents cited business travel as benefiting company culture (87% of decision-makers and 88% of business travelers).
 As JPMorgan CEO Jaime Dimon, who’s urging employees to return to the office, said, “Most professionals learn their job through an apprenticeship model, which is almost impossible to replicate in the Zoom world … Over time, this drawback [of virtual meetings] could dramatically undermine the character and culture [of a company].”

 - It helps to build employees’ character and soft skills.
 Business travelers said corporate trips increase their leadership skills (88%), engagement (88%), productivity (84%), problem-solving skills (86%), and make them more empathetic individuals (82%).
 Nurturing such traits in in employees during vital travel and business trips can ultimately result in better business performance and employees.

 - It can boost employees’ creativity and innovation.
 Eighty-eight percent of business travelers cited business travel as a way to fuel creativity and innovation.
-Being immersed in a new culture in a different country can expose employees to new concepts they would never have sitting in front of a computer screen in their home office.
+Being immersed in a new culture in a different country (a reason cultural intelligence in business should be taught to employees) can expose employees to new concepts they would never have sitting in front of a computer screen in their home office.
 These ideas then may translate into a lucrative product or better solution for your business.